daiphuongngo/daiphuongngo/README.md

 Big Data ✅ | **Hadoop, IBM, SAS**
 Quantitative Research Methods ✅ | **Statistics, Probability** Database & SQL ✅ | **SQL**, **ERD, Normalization**
 Governance & Ethics in Data ✅ | [Reflection & Integration of Knowledge: Governance & Ethics of Analytics in in Data, AI & Technology](https://hackmd.io/@PhuongDaiNgo/SJT22D1wF) (graded `95/100` & feedbacked by Professor.
 Kathleen Mcginn 😧 : `"My goodness Phuong,Thank you for sharing this with me.
 It is indeed a very deep, intelligent and meaningful piece of writing that deserves an excellent grade - 95 (!) - the highest grade I have given so far.
-Congratulations - you have tryly earned it."`)
+Congratulations - you have truly earned it."`)
 Canadian Business & Strategy ✅ | TD Bank Analysis & Nucor Corporation Analysis
 Marketing ✅ | to be updated
+Predictive Analytics | linear and multiple regression, decision trees, linear programming, factor analysis, cluster analysis, modelling - including transportation, waiting line and learning curve - and simulation, with an emphasis on practical applications and interpretation
+Machine Learning and Programming 1 | Python, processes, scientific analytical models, statistical methods, and e-business applications in intelligence and analytics
+Communication & Data Visualization | MS Word, Excel, Cognos Analytics, and Tableau Machine Learning and Programming 2 | Python, Scala Capstone Course | to be updated
+Project Management | to be updated
+Business Intelligence | to be updated

 SKILL ENHANCEMENT COURSES & ACTIVITIES ✅ | Details
 --------|------------